 How to Avoid 8 Common Debt Settlement Pitfalls

-- Debt settlement can be a viable option for unsecured debt, but it's not a quick fix.
+- Debt settlement could be a viable option for unsecured debt, but it's not a quick fix.

 - Research the costs and potential tax implications before choosing debt settlement.